 Contaminant Monitored in Alameda?
 Included in Analysis?
-Benchmark Concentration Maximum Concentration post 2000 Notes to high nitrate levels could experience methemoglobinemia.
+Benchmark Concentration Maximum Concentration post 2000 Notes Santa Clara Avenue and Oak Street.
+Nitrates do not pose a significant human health risk if present in emergent groundwater.
+However, infants exposed to high nitrate levels could experience methemoglobinemia.
 Perchlorate No No 6 μg/l N/A N/A Tetrachloroethene Yes Yes 5 μg/l 7700 μg/l (3/3/2005) Concentrations measured at 95 wells in Alameda.
-Historic high measurement of 7700 μg/l recorded between Chestnut Street and Stanford Street off Clement Avenue in 2005.
-The highest measured concentration in the past 3 years was 730 μg/l (3/7/2019).
+Historic high measurement of 7700 μ g/l recorded between Chestnut Street and Stanford Street off Clement Avenue in 2005.
+The highest measured concentration in the past 3 years was 730 μ g/l (3/7/2019).
 Total Dissolved Solids Yes No 1000 mg/l 2206 mg/l (8/26/2003) Concentrations were measured once at 22 wells located near Santa Clara Avenue and Oak Street in 2007, and near Oak Street and Clement Avenue in 2003.
 Insufficient data is available for inclusion in this study.
 Total dissolved solids do not pose a health risk if present in emergent groundwater.
 Trichloroethene Yes Yes 5 μg/l 570 μg/l (10/3/2014) Concentrations measured at 140 wells in Alameda.
 Historic high measurement of 570 μ g/l recorded at 2 wells near Buena Vista Avenue and Park Street in 2014.
 Uranium No No 20 pCi/l N/A N/A